kamui-fin/discord-emote-menu/README.md

 This script depends on a few other utilities:

 -   `jq` - Parses json response from Discord API
 -   `imagemagick` - For resizing emotes to regular size
 -   `rofi` - For displaying the emote menu
 -   `xdotool` - Sending input to windows
 -   `xclip` - Clipboard management
-- `dragon` - As of now, since gifs aren't getting copied to the clipboard, dragon is used as a temporary solution to drag and drop the gif
+-   `dragon` - Since, Discord does not seem to [support copy pasting files other than images], dragon is used as a temporary solution to drag and drop the gif

 ## Usage